Transversal Fault Tolerant Distributed Quantum Computing Operations: Methods

+which encodes the expected exponential-in-distance suppression below threshold.
+At a fixed $p<p_{\mathrm{th}}$, define $r=p/p_{\mathrm{th}}<1$; then increasing $d$ by two multiplies $P_L$ by $r$.
+Using any reference data point $(d_0,P_0)$ at the same $p$, the distance needed to reach a target $P_\star$ follows

-\subsection{Non-local CNOT Circuit}
+\subsection{Non-local CNOT circuit}

-We implement fault-tolerant CNOTs and state teleportation using only CSS transversal gates, measurements, and ebits.
-For a pair of CSS $\llbracket n,k,d\rrbracket$ code blocks, CB1 and CB2, $n$ ebit pairs are used.
-Fig.~\ref{fig:cnot} shows how a fault tolerant non-local CNOT can be implemented between CB1 and CB2 located on different devices.
-A physical CNOT is performed between every data qubit $k$ in CB1 and ebit $k$.
-Then, every ebit on CB2 is measured (in our case in the Z-basis).
-The parity of each measurement (0 or 1) is used next to conditionally apply an X gate to ebit $k$ located on CB2.
-A CNOT is subsequently performed between ebit $k$ and data qubit $k$ on CB2.
-A Hadamard gate is applied to every ebit on CB2 before every ebit on CB2 is then measured (in our case, again, in the Z-basis).
+On QC1, a physical CNOT is performed between every data qubit $k$ in CB1 and ebit $k$.
+Then, every ebit on QC1 is measured (in our case in the Z-basis).
+The parity of each measurement (0 or 1) is used next to conditionally apply an X gate to ebit $k$ located on QC2.
+A CNOT is subsequently performed between ebit $k$ and data qubit $k$ in CB2.
+A Hadamard gate is applied to every ebit on QC2 before every ebit on QC2 is then measured (in our case, again, in the Z-basis).
 Finally, the parity of the measurement determines whether or not a Z gate is conditionally applied on CB2.
 The above combination of operations results in a FT CNOT between CB1 and CB2, with each logical qubit on CB1 being a control for its corresponding target logical qubit on CB2.
-The circuit is identical (other than differences due to the number of qubits or in the syndrome extraction rounds, the transversal operations applied are identical) between the surface codes and BB codes.
+The circuit is identical (other than differences due to the number of qubits or in the syndrome extraction rounds, and the transversal operations applied are identical) between the surface codes and BB codes.

 For simulation purposes, we noisily initialize the two code blocks, apply 4 syndrome extraction cycles to each, perform the non-local CNOT between the two code blocks and then perform 3 syndrome extraction cycles on each before measuring both code blocks in the Z basis.
-As is common in other works, STIM detectors are only applied to Z stabilizers (and Z stabilizers that are briefly X stabilizers due to the transversal Hadamard) as there should be little difference between X and Z logical error rates.
+As is common in other works, STIM detectors are only applied to Z stabilizers

-It should be noted that multiple non-local CNOTs that use the same control qubit can be carried out without the need to generate more ebits.
-After the measurement of one half of the ebit pairs, the remaining half mirrors the state of the logical codeblock on the other device.
-The remaining ebits, or original codeblock, can be used indefinitely as control qubit(s) on their device until a non-diagonal gate is applied to the codeblock or ebits~\cite{felix}.
-Before such a gate is applied, the non-local CNOT circuit must be finished by applying a Hadamard gate followed by measurement and the application of conditional Z gates~\cite{felix}.
-Empirically, this property of non-local CNOTs means that in distributed implementations of common circuits/gadgets the number of codeblocks worth of ebits needed can be between 61\% and 85\% lower than the number of non-local gates~\cite{felix}.